tarwn/lessthandot-hugo/blogs/content/posts/2011-03-08-understanding-sql-server-2000-pivot.md

 From   #Temp
 ```

 Simple.
 We see all the data in the table.
-For our next step, let&#8217;s set up the output structure.
-We know we want to see the ID column and the Value column twice, once for the person&#8217;s name and again for the shoe size.
+For our next step, let's set up the output structure.
+We know we want to see the ID column and the Value column twice, once for the person's name and again for the shoe size.

 sql
 Select Id,